sputn1ck/github-bounty/Readme.md

 1. create a lnd-connect string with invoice macaroon permissions i.e. `lndconnect -j --invoice`

-2. Create a webhook in your repo with `https://gh.donnerlab.com/wh/{lnd connect string without lndconnect://}`
+2. Create a webhook in your repo with `https://gh.donnerlab.com/wh/{lnd connect string without lndconnect://}` the secret is "secret"

 ![whsettings](./img/whsettings.jpg)